Ayesha-877/Android_OnllineShopppingAppp/README.md

 More feature enhancements can be added like search, filters, wishlist, and payment integration.

-📁 Repository Structure
-Android_OnllineShopppingAppp/
-├── .idea/
-├── app/
-│   ├── src/
-│   │   ├── main/
-│   │   │   ├── java/                 ← Application source files
-│   │   │   ├── res/                  ← Layouts & resources
-│   │   │   └── AndroidManifest.xml   ← App configuration
-│   ├── build.gradle
-├── gradle/
-├── gradlew
-├── settings.gradle.kts
-├── build.gradle.kts
-└── gradle.properties

-🚀 Getting Started
+ Getting Started
-📥 Prerequisites
+ Prerequisites

 Before running the project, make sure you have:

-✔ Android Studio
+Android Studio
-✔ Android SDK (Recommended 8.0+)
+Android SDK (Recommended 8.0+)
-✔ A Firebase Project
+A Firebase Project

-🧰 Installation
+ Installation

 Clone the Repository